mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

 3. *The R Environment*: Typically in the upper right hand corner.
 This is where you can see defined variables.
 4. *R "Information"*: Typically in the lower right hand corner.
 This is where you see plots, help and other R information.

+For all the work in this workshop, we will be typing code in the R script and then executing it in the R console.
+For simple commands (e.g. `2 + 2`) this may seem stupid, but writing in a script will help all of your work be reproducible!
+Think of the script as your lab notebook.

+> **TIP**: Some helpful R studio shortcuts
+>
+> 1. Run the current line of selection
+>   - Windows: `Ctrl-Enter`
+>   - Mac: `Command-Enter`
+> 2. Source the entire script
+>   - Windows: `Ctrl-Shift-Enter`
+>   - Mac: `Command-Shift-Enter`

 ## 1. Individual things

-The most basic component of any programming language are "things", also called variables or (in special cases) objects.
+The most basic component of any programming language are "things", also called variables or objects.

 The most common basic "things" in R are integers and doubles (i.e. numerics), characters, logicals, and some special objects of various types (e.g. lists, dataframes, etc.).
 We'll meet many of these as we go through the lesson.